 By looking for ways to make meaningful connections with the person each day.
-Referring caregivers to the Alzheimer Society's information sheet on Communication, available at www.alzheimer.ca/communication, will provide them with strategies for how to connect with the person with dementia at every stage of the disease.
+Referring caregivers to the Alzheimer Society's information sheet 5 communication tips for conversations with people living with dementia, available at alzheimer.ca/communication.
+The sheet will provide them with strategies for how to connect with the person with dementia at every stage.

-By sharing their intimate knowledge of the person with dementia - personality, needs, interests, likes, dislikes, favourite activities and life histories - with professional caregivers so they are better able to support and connect with that person as a unique individual.
-Encourage the caregiver and the person with dementia to complete the Alzheimer Society's All About Me booklet, available at www.alzheimer.ca/allaboutme.
+By sharing their intimate knowledge of the person with dementia - personality, needs, interests, likes, dislikes, favourite activities and life history - with health-care providers so they are better able to support and connect with that person as a unique individual.
+Encourage the caregiver and the person with dementia to complete the Alzheimer Society's All About Me booklet, available at alzheimer.ca/allaboutme.
 This booklet can be used as a tool for others to get to know the person with dementia better.